aws-samples/aws-cdk-golden-ami-pipeline/README.md

     ```cd cdk-golden-ami-pipeline```
 - Update Config files.
 There are two config files -

     `bin/config.json` - Configuration file that defines all the parameters needed to deploy the AMI Pipeline.
-For the details for all the parameters in thsi file, check [**here**](#ParameterDetails)
+For the details for all the parameters in thsi file, check [**here**](#ParameterDetails).

-    The two additional sample config.json file has been provided. you can use content from these files based on your requirement.
+    Two additional sample ```config.json``` file has been provided. you can use content from these files based on your requirement.
         -   bin/basic_config.json --> This contains minimum paramter ( those are required ) to deploy the solution
         -   bin/detailed_config.json --> this contains all the paremeters supported in this implementation